 - Direct feedback: Ask at the table

-- Digital surveys: Via QR code on the bill
+- Digital surveys: Via QR code on receipts

 - Return frequency: How often do guests come back?